 All books in East Village Books is second-hand.
 It is a St. Mark’s institution.
 They also carry a small selection of DVDs and music.
 It’s also a One of the places where New York University students buy and sell books.
 Additionally, the bookstore frequently hosts events such as author signings and community readings, fostering a sense of connection and camaraderie among patrons.

 Located in New York City, one of the most developed cities in the world.
-There are several ways for people to choose when they go out in East Village.
+There are several ways for people to choose when they go out in the East Village.
 You can select your suitable transportation according to your destination and travel time.

 Conclusion